NISH-Original/Eclipse_CPSC_427/README.md

 ### Creative Elements

 #### `[16] Game AI: Swarm behaviour`
-- Enemies use an adapted version of BOIDS to flock together
+- Enemies use an adapted version of BOIDS to flock together and avoid each other while pathfinding towards the player

 #### `[19] Software Engineering: Reloadability`
 - Everytime the user presses escape and opens the menu, the games state is saved to a file.